 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Heat 1 teaspoon butter in a frying pan or crepe pan, preferably non-stick.
+Heat one teaspoon of butter in a frying pan or crepe pan, preferably nonstick.
 Make a test pancake with 1 tablespoon batter.
 Add milk to thin, if necessary.

-Use a quarter cup measuring cup, cook pancakes until set, but not brown.
-Flip over for a few seconds and remove to serving tray or plate.
-Add butter to the pan and repeat.
+Flip over for a few seconds and remove to a serving tray or plate.
+Add the second teaspoon of butter to the pan and repeat.

 These are best eaten right away, by sprinkling with lemon juice and sugar and then rolling them up.
 Serve and enjoy.

 These pancakes are best eaten as soon as they are made, as their texture and flavor are both optimal hot out of the pan.
 However, you can wrap them loosely in between layers of paper towels or waxed paper and store in a zip-close plastic bag in the refrigerator.
 They'll keep for a couple of days.
 You can reheat them in the microwave on high, very briefly, or in a warm skillet.